julie-forman-kay-lab/LLPhyScore/GridCache/README.md

 # Note: GridCache files are too large to upload to Git.
-Please contact authors to get them.
+Please contact author (forman@sickkids.ca) to get them.